-A great product doesn’t always mean a great demo
+Demo Coaching because a great product doesn’t always mean a great demo

+Demo Coaching gives your products and services the edge over your competitors because your presentation or demo was just better.
 You have a great product.
 But customers don’t only buy based on the product.
 If they did, there would only be one vendor in your space.
 A great product isn’t necessarily what you need to win deals – hell, you can win deals with a product that’s “good enough.”
 The best way to keep deals moving through the pipeline is to have a strong demo that communicates value to your prospects and customers.

 Bad demos lose deals, and lost deals means lost revenue